 Figure 1 Cumulative reported COVID-19 and hospital admissions - South Africa The reported COVID-19 hospital admissions provide a useful indicator for identifying a second wave of COVID-19 infections, especially for those provinces where the reporting COVID-19 deaths may be unreliable.
 2. Forecast results NMG has released a web-based version of the multi-state actuarial model that will allow interested parties to generate different COVID-19 forecast scenarios for South Africa.
 The model can be accessed at https://nmg-covid-19.sctechnology.co.za/ 2.1 Results for South Africa The reported and unreported COVID-19 deaths are compared against three forecast scenarios in the graph below.
 The forecasts scenarios are fitted for the first wave of COVID-19 infections and then projected for an anticipated second wave.
-Currently, only the Eastern Cape shows clear evidence of a second wave.
-For the other provinces, COVID-19 infections are assumed to continue after the first wave has passed but not at a level that results in a second wave.
+Currently, only the Eastern Cape and the Western Cape show clear evidence of a second wave.
+For the other provinces, COVID-19 infections are assumed to continue after the first wave has passed but not at a level that results in a second wave. wave.

 Figure 2 Forecast daily COVID-19 deaths (7-day moving average) - South Africa The projections extend to 31 May 2021 and forecast a range of viral infection levels across the nine provinces.
-The Eastern Cape and Free State are forecast to have the highest infection levels with 50% of the population infected by 31 May 2021.
-Gauteng, KwaZulu Natal and the Western Cape are next at 35% of the population infected.
+The Eastern Cape is forecast to have the highest infection level with 55% of the population infected by 31 May 2021.
+The Free State is next at 50% of the population infected.
+Gauteng, KwaZulu Natal and the Western Cape follow at 35% of the population infected.
 The rest of the provinces have between 20% and 25% of their respective populations infected.
-COVID-19 Forecasts PAGE 5 / 13 The reported COVID-19 hospital admissions are compared against the same three forecast scenarios in the graph below.
+The reported COVID-19 hospital admissions are compared against the same three forecast scenarios in the graph below.

-Figure 2 Forecast daily COVID-19 hospital admissions (7-day moving average) - South Africa The historical fit of the model with reported COVID-19 hospital admissions is not as accurate as that for the reported COVID-19 deaths given that the primary data point used to calibrate the model was reported deaths.
+Figure 3 Forecast daily COVID-19 hospital admissions (7-day moving average) - South Africa The historical fit of the model with reported COVID-19 hospital admissions is not as accurate as that for the reported COVID-19 deaths given that the primary data point used to calibrate the model was reported deaths.
 Going forward, the model will be calibrated using the reported COVID-19 hospital admissions as these are expected to be a more reliable indicator of a second wave of infections.
 2.2 Results for the Western Cape The reported and unreported COVID-19 deaths in the Western Cape are compared against three scenarios in the graph below.

-Figure 3 Forecast daily COVID-19 deaths (7-day moving average) - Western Cape The reported COVID-19 hospital admissions in the Western Cape are compared against the same three scenarios in the graph below.
+Figure 4 Forecast daily COVID-19 deaths (7-day moving average) - Western Cape The reported COVID-19 hospital admissions in the Western Cape are compared against the same three scenarios in the graph below.

-Figure 4 Forecast daily COVID-19 hospital admissions (7-day moving average) - Western Cape COVID-19 Forecasts PAGE 7 / 13 2.3 Results for Gauteng The reported and unreported COVID-19 deaths in Gauteng are compared against three scenarios in the graph below.
+2.3 Results for Gauteng The reported and unreported COVID-19 deaths in Gauteng are compared against three scenarios in the graph below.

-Figure 5 Forecast daily COVID-19 deaths (7-day moving average) - Gauteng The reported COVID-19 hospital admissions in Gauteng are compared against the same three scenarios in the graph below.
+Figure 6 Forecast daily COVID-19 deaths (7-day moving average) - Gauteng The reported COVID-19 hospital admissions in Gauteng are compared against the same three scenarios in the graph below.

-Figure 6 Forecast daily COVID-19 hospital admissions (7-day moving average) - Gauteng 2.4 Results for KwaZulu Natal The reported and unreported COVID-19 deaths in KwaZulu Natal are compared against three scenarios in the graph below.
+Figure 7 Forecast daily COVID-19 hospital admissions (7-day moving average) - Gauteng 2.4 Results for KwaZulu Natal The reported and unreported COVID-19 deaths in KwaZulu Natal are compared against three scenarios in the graph below.

-Figure 7 Forecast daily COVID-19 deaths (7-day moving average) - KwaZulu Natal The reported COVID-19 hospital admissions in KwaZulu Natal are compared against the same three scenarios in the graph below.
+Figure 8 Forecast daily COVID-19 deaths (7-day moving average) - KwaZulu Natal The reported COVID-19 hospital admissions in KwaZulu Natal are compared against the same three scenarios in the graph below.

-Figure 8 Forecast daily COVID-19 hospital admissions (7-day moving average) - KwaZulu Natal COVID-19 Forecasts PAGE 9 / 13 2.5 Results for the Eastern Cape The reported and unreported COVID-19 deaths in the Eastern Cape are compared against three scenarios in the graph below.
+2.5 Results for the Eastern Cape The reported and unreported COVID-19 deaths in the Eastern Cape are compared against three scenarios in the graph below.